alisaifee/flask-limiter/doc/source/index.rst

 ``RATELIMIT_GLOBAL``           A comma (or some other delimiter) separated string
                                that will be used to apply a global limit on all routes.
-If not provided, the global limits can be passed to the :class:`flask_limiter.Limiter` constructor
+If not provided, the global limits can be passed to the :class:`Limiter` constructor
                                as well (the values passed to the constructor take precedence over those in the config). :ref:`ratelimit-string` for details.
 ``RATELIMIT_STORE_URL``        One of ``memory://`` or ``redis://host:port``